Why Marquis can go on Pompey scoring streak after suffering similar dry patches at Doncaster

 Marquis has bagged only twice in 14 appearances, firing a blank in his past nine outings, and was dropped to the bench for Saturday’s 0-0 draw with Gillingham.

-Doncaster Free Press reporter, Liam Hoden, revealed the London-born ace went through the same sort of form for Rovers.
+Doncaster Free Press reporter, Liam Hoden, revealed the former Millwall youngster went through the same sort of form for Rovers.

-Yet one goal could see Marquis firing on all cylinders for Kenny Jackett’s side.
+Yet he said one goal could see Marquis firing on all cylinders for Kenny Jackett’s side.

-Hoden said: ‘He was quite streaky in terms of his goals.
+Hoden said: ‘He was quite streaky in terms of his goals (at Doncaster).
 What he’s going through at Pompey wasn’t as bad as Donny, but the longest he went without a goal was eight games.

 ‘Once he does score, though, he’ll go on a bit of a run then might not score for a few games, then go on a run again.